 Arizona, New Mexico & Tennessee Workers Compensation Attorneys

-Under Arizona, New Mexico and Tennessee workers’ compensation laws, an employer is required to carry workers compensation insurance based on a minimum number of employees.
-These state laws are designed and enacted to ensure that workers hurt, disabled or die from a work related injury receive monetary compensation to help cover medical expenses, health care treatments and possibly lost wages.
+Under Arizona, New Mexico and Tennessee workers’ compensation laws, an employer is required to carry workers’ compensation insurance based on a minimum number of employees.
+These state laws are designed and enacted to ensure that workers that get hurt, disabled, or die from a work-related injury receive monetary compensation to help cover medical expenses, health care treatments, and possibly lost wages.

 Get Help with Workplace Injuries!

 You have a limited window of opportunity to notify your employer of any workplace injuries!
 You only have seven days to notify your employer about your injury in Arizona, 15 days in New Mexico and Tennessee.
 If you fail to report your work related injury within the required time frame, your claim may not be accepted by workers’ comp.
 A workers’ compensation attorney may not be able to help with your claim if the injury went unreported or not properly documented.